christopher-besch/homepage/src/articles/16_open_source/open_source.md

 But notice that there is a business model for this and your developers and customers benefit hugely from your product being Open-Source.

 ## Conclusion
+I won't hide my love for Open-Source.
+I love it so much it aches whenever I'm not allowed to work with it.
+Somehow I never got to sort my reasons for that feeling.
+This article has been my attempt at doing just that.
-I have talked at length about why users benefit from Open-Source software.
+We've seen why users benefit from Open-Source software.
-Then I used those benefits to describe the bigger role Open-Source can and does play in a society.
+Then we found those benefits to be vital in Open-Source's bigger role in society.
-Lastly, I talked about the developer perspective and why they benefit from Open-Source, too.
+Lastly, we put on the shoes of a developer and found Open-Source to have many benefits here, too.
-There are a few points I want to stress:
+After all this, there are a few points I want to stress:

 - Open-Source is no charity, though it can be.
 - Open-Source does not mean *for free* or cheap.